grunt-lucas/porytiles/README.md

 Overworld tileset compiler for use with the [`pokeemerald`](https://github.com/pret/pokeemerald), [`pokefirered`](https://github.com/pret/pokefirered), and [`pokeruby`](https://github.com/pret/pokeruby) Pokémon Generation 3 decompilation projects from [`pret`](https://github.com/pret).
-Builds [Porymap](https://github.com/huderlem/porymap)-ready tilesets from an RGBA tilesheet.
+Builds [Porymap](https://github.com/huderlem/porymap)-ready tilesets from a RGBA tile assets.

 Please see the [Releases](https://github.com/grunt-lucas/porytiles/releases) for the latest stable version, or check out the [`trunk`](https://github.com/grunt-lucas/porytiles/tree/trunk) branch to get the upcoming changes listed in the